 Cherry shrimp care guide

 Cherry shrimp, Neocaridina davidi, or Neos for short, grow to about an inch in or 3,4 cm in length.
 They’re one of the easiest and most fun species to keep in a planted tank.
 I’ve kept them as pets for decades, and recently been breeding/selling a couple varieties called bloody mary and green jade shrimp.
 I love them so much, they even ended up on my logo.
-For the rest of the video, I’ll be referring to cherry shrimp, but that applies to all the different color morphs within the species Neocaridina davidi.
+From here on out, I’ll be referring to cherry shrimp, but that applies to all the different color morphs within the species Neocaridina davidi.

 Cherry shrimp originate from freshwater streams in Taiwan, but can now be found living in other parts of the world as non-native species from Japan to Germany and Poland.
 It’s unknown whether or not they pose a threat to the non-native habitats that they live in since many of them don’t have shrimp, they may not be displacing native wildlife.
 It’s still important to remember that you should never release your pets into the wild.